10 Ways to Ensure Your Trick or Treating Is Not A Nightmare!

 Get creative with tortillas – carve them into ghouls and headstones before baking and serving up with a wholesome dip.
 Cook up some Hags Fingers, homemade Creep Crawly Pizzas or these Halloween Pumpkin & Cinnamon Biscuits.

 10. Avoiding That Sugar Overload!

-For more inspiration on Halloween activities, check out our round-up of the best Halloween events happening across Sydney.
+- Our round-up of the best Halloween events happening across Sydney

 Reviews get lonely too